shulthz/bitshares.foundation/_workers/2020-01-bitshares-spokesperson.md

 are not included, and need to be funded separately.
 The payment of this fee will happen preferably in bitEUR, but may also happen in any alternative BitAsset,
 BTS directly, or in BTC depending on market conditions.
 The value indicated here and on later invoices represent FIAT values, and will be paid in equivalent value of the chosen crypto-currency.
+This worker carries no escrow fee.

+The daily BTS payout is set to 14.723 BTS, which contains a devaluation multiplier of 3.
+That means in theory if the price remains the same and the worker is active, it will take 4 months to collect the budget for the whole year.

 # Team